Skip to main content

 Study abroad

-As university fees rise in the UK, studying abroad may be an exciting option for you.
-BUT, it is a big step with lots to think about.
+Studying abroad may be an exciting option.
+But, it is a big step with lots to think about.

 You may be considering studying abroad as an alternative to a UK university or as part of your undergraduate studies here.
-Whichever is the case, you will need to do a lot of your own research and think through the options carefully.
 We can help you get started to research and plan your time abroad.

 5 reasons to study abroad

-• Employers love it – employers particularly want people who have global experience and are aware of different cultures.
-Studying abroad is a great way to stand out from the crowd.
+• Employers like it – employers particularly want people who have global experience and are aware of different cultures.
+Studying abroad is a great way to stand out from the crowd

-• It could be cheaper– with increasing tuition fees at UK universities, the cost of studying abroad might not be much more expensive than studying at home.
-There are a wide range of courses available through English.
+• It could be cheaper – with increasing tuition fees at UK universities, the cost of studying abroad might not be much more expensive than studying at home.
+There are a wide range of courses available in English

-• Adventure, travel and new academic perspective – the experience will certainly be an adventure, you could meet new friends and contacts and change how your view your studying and career ideas
+• Adventure, travel, and new academic perspective – the experience will certainly be an adventure.
+You could meet new friends and contacts and change how you view your studying and career ideas

 Study abroad checklist